 Thriving plants require proper light, soil, water, and drainage.
 However, most people don’t want excess water leaking onto their floors or furniture from a planter pot with drainage holes.

-If you want indoor plants, it isn’t 100 percent necessary to have drainage holes in your indoor planters.
+If you want indoor plants, it isn’t one hundred percent necessary to have drainage holes in your indoor planters.
 However, if you want your plants to thrive, proper drainage is key.
-Here are a few methods to make sure your plants have proper moisture without traditional planter drainage holes.
+Here are a few methods to make sure your plants receive adequate moisture without traditional planter drainage holes.

 Cache Potting

-Find a plastic grow pot with drainage holes that are a bit smaller than your planter.
-Simply plant your foliage or flowers in the grow-pot, and place it into your chosen planter.
-The grow-pot will be hidden by the outer planter, and your plant will look like it’s directly planted.
+Find a plastic grow pot that has drainage holes and is a bit smaller than your planter.
+Then, simply plant your foliage or flowers in the grow pot, and place it into your chosen planter.
+The grow pot will be hidden by the outer planter, and your plant will look like it’s directly planted.
 If you go this route, be sure to drain any excess water from the outer planter to help prevent root rot.

 Planter Saucers

-Shallow saucer dishes are made to be placed under planters to catch any excess water that may drain and prevent that moisture from ruining surfaces.
+Shallow saucer dishes are made to be placed under planters to catch any excess water that may drain, preventing that moisture from ruining surfaces.
 Make sure to empty the saucer after watering to avoid standing water and root rot.

 Beyond being a helpful solution, saucers can also add a decorative element to your planters.
 Fill them with pebbles or small stones for extra texture and interest.